Healthy Homes Assessment Petone

 What We Do

-We are serious about your investment and conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the fun aspects of purchasing or owning a house.
+We consider your investment to be a serious one We conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the fun aspects of owning or purchasing an home.

-We specialise in a range of solutions to ensure that you are fully updated on the condition of any property you may be contemplating buying or selling as well as additional solutions.
+We specialise in a variety of services to make sure that you are fully updated on the condition of any property you may be contemplating buying or selling as well as additional services.

-We don’t just work with you , but we also work with some large clients including local councils, banks and insurance companies.
-Evidently they enjoy this reassurance provided, because of the information contained included in our reports on building inspections.
+We not only cooperate with you, we also work with some large clients including municipal councils and banks and insurance firms.
+Evidently , they appreciate this reassurance provided, thanks to the information included in our reports on building inspections.

-With our systemised approach to your inspection of your home and the latest software technology that incorporates digital images into the reports, you can actually see any issues that may be discovered.
-Because of our comprehensive report, it is no wonder that we receive so many referrals from clients our service to family members and acquaintances.
+We have a systematic approach to inspecting your property as well as the latest technology in software including digital photos imbedded into the report, you can actually see any problems that might be found.
+Thanks to our detailed reporting it is easy to understand why we get so many clients recommending our service to family members and friends.

 • Pre Purchase & Pre Sale Reports